w3c/w3c-website-redesign-documentation/_posts/2021-04-23-accessibility-round1-retest.md

 ---

-This week, the [Disability Accessibility Centre](https://digitalaccessibilitycentre.org/) (DAC) completed a retest on the first three static templates, following their [initial testing.](/updates/accessibility-testing-round1/)
+This week, the [Digital Accessibility Centre](https://digitalaccessibilitycentre.org/) (DAC) completed a retest on the first three static templates, following their [initial testing.](/updates/accessibility-testing-round1/)

 Nicki worked through the report and updated areas of code to address the issues (a few notes on this can be read below).